jtourvi/herb-seedlings/README.md

 # herb-seedlings
-Herbivory and nutrient status of experimental hardwood seedlings (More soon)
+Herbivory and nutrient status of experimental hardwood seedlings.
+Published in Ecosystems (2025)